 What is rheumatic illness?

 Rheumatic illnesses (rheumatism) are conditions caused most commonly by inflammation and swelling of the joints and muscles.
 The most marked symptom of a rheumatic conditions is pain.
-Some rheumatic conditions are caused by wear and tear to the joints and cartilage, such as osteoarthritis.
-Others develop when the immune system becomes overly active and attacks the joint linings causing pain and swelling (autoimmune disease).
-This is known as rheumatoid arthritis.
+Sometimes, rheumatic conditions are caused by wear and tear to the joints and cartilage.
+Osteoarthritis is one example of this.

 Symptoms of rheumatic diseases

 Rheumatology conditions present with a wide range of symptoms, such as:

 - Difficulty performing ordinary activities (sitting, bending down, getting dressed)

 Wear and tear of joints, ageing, genetic, and viral factors can all contribute to the development of rheumatic disease.

 Please arrive for this test well-hydrated.During the test